 When shopping for a solar panel brand, the issues at the forefront of people’s minds are usually topics such as the efficiency and wattage of a solar energy system.
-An often overlooked issue is solar panel glass – and the type of glass used on a solar panel really does matter.
+An issue often not given due attention is solar panel glass.
+The type of glass on a solar panel really does matter.

-When you buy a solar panel, it’s a long term investment – it should serve you well for decades.
-While most manufacturers offer lengthy warranties, some up to 25 years, it’s important to note the manufacturer needs to be around to honour it.
-There’s still many fly-by-nighters in the solar panel industry, cutting prices by cutting corners on component quality.
+When you buy a solar panel, it’s a long term investment.
+It should serve you well for decades.
+While most manufacturers offer lengthy warranties, up to 25 years, it’s important to note the manufacturer needs to be around to honour it.
+There’s still many fly-by-nighters in the solar panel industry.
+They cut prices by cutting corners on component quality.

-While a warranty from a solid company is a great insurance policy, there’s also the inconvenience of needing to make a warranty claim – pulling the panels down, taking them in – it’s all very disruptive and stressful.
-It’s best to have peace of mind from the outset and you can only have that if every part of the panel is of the highest possible quality.
+While a warranty from a solid company is a great insurance policy, there’s also the inconvenience of needing to make a warranty claim.
+You have to pull the panels down and take them in to the company.
+It’s all very disruptive and stressful.
+It’s best to have peace of mind from the outset.
+You can only have that if every part of the panel is of the highest possible quality.

 The dangers of cheap solar panel glass

-When selecting either a monocrystalline, polycrystalline or amorphous solar panel, be sure to check out the type of glass being used.
-Look for panels that utilize tempered glass – this should be clearly stated in the panel specifications.
+When selecting either a monocrystalline, polycrystalline or amorphous solar panel, be sure to check out the type of glass on the panel.
+Look for panels that utilize tempered glass.
+There should be a clear statement to this effect in the panel specifications.